danott/www.danott.me/site/books/it-doesnt-have-to-be-crazy-at-work.md

 ---
 title: It Doesn't Have to Be Crazy at Work
-author: Jason Fried & David Heinemeier Hansson
+author: Jason Fried, David Heinemeier Hansson

 isbn: 9780062874788
 stars: 4
 date: 2018-11-03